Qt (software): Signals and slots

+Qt moc does not recognise modules in its preprocessor currently.

+Language bindings

-Language bindingsQt can be used in several programming languages other than C++, such as Python, Javascript, C# and Rust via language bindings; many languages have bindings for Qt 5 and bindings for Qt 4.
+Qt can be used in several programming languages other than C++, such as Python, JavaScript, C# and Rust via language bindings; many languages have bindings for Qt 5 and bindings for Qt 4.

 Qt modules

 Starting with Qt 4.0 the framework was split into individual modules.
 With Qt 5.0 the architecture was modularized even further.
 Qt is now split into essential and add-on modules.

+Qt classes by default do not reside in any namespace, but all classes are prefixed with the letter Q. Qt can be configured to be compiled to reside in a user-defined namespace.
+Qt is entirely provided through header files, and does not currently support C++ modules.